kletobias/kletobias.github.io/_posts/2022-04-01-pandas_csv_mysql.md

 ## What problem does the solution solve?

-There is no functionality built into **MySQL**, that lets one import **CSV** data directly into a database, in the form of a table. pandas can be used to import CSV files from within python, into a table of a database.
+There is no functionality built into **MySQL**, that lets one import **CSV** data directly into a database, in the form of a table. pandas can be used to import CSV files from within Python, into a table of a database.

 ## Prerequisites

-The following python packages are needed and can be installed using **pip** for the import through the pandas module.
+The following Python packages are needed and can be installed using **pip** for the import through the pandas module.

-In the case of having a python **virtual environment** ([venv](https://docs.python.org/3/library/venv.html#module-venv) in this case), first activate the virtual environment and then run the following commands, like shown below.
+In the case of having a Python **virtual environment** ([venv](https://docs.python.org/3/library/venv.html#module-venv) in this case), first activate the virtual environment and then run the following commands, like shown below.

 ```shell
 # activating the virtual environment